kryptine/abc-interpreter/doc/wasm.md

 ## Tools

-The WebAssembly interpreter assumes a prelinked bytecode file with the program memory starting at address `0x8` and the data memory starting eight bytes after the program memory.
+The WebAssembly interpreter assumes a prelinked bytecode file (i.e., one without relocations).
 This file is produced by `bcprelink`:

 ```bash
 bcprelink MODULE.bc -o MODULE.pbc